anibalcoral/OpenShift-Virtualization-GitOps/WORKSHOP_GUIDE.md

    ./setup-ssh-key.sh
    ```

-2. **Validate and update cluster domain (optional):**
+2. **Validate and update cluster domain (recommended):**
    ```bash
    ./validate-cluster-domain.sh
    ```
-   This step is optional as the manual installation steps will use whatever domain is currently configured in the kustomization files.
+   While this step is optional, it's recommended to ensure your configuration files use the correct cluster domain.
+The manual installation will work with whatever domain is currently configured.

 3. **Install GitOps Operator:**
    ```bash